KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

     }
 ```

-Lombok's annotations @Data and @AllArgsConstructor will take care for all the getters/setters and the constructor.
+Lombok's annotations @Data and @AllArgsConstructor will take care of all the getters/setters and the constructor.
 Position is enum class with possible values of player's position:

 ```java
 public enum Position {